 The fact that you are considering the Genius 8000 may suggest that you are looking for lots of features and are not particularly put off by price.
 However, this assumption may be wrong.

-If you want the best of the best with all the cleaning modes and all the bells and whistles as it were, then the 8000 scores pretty highly, but you may want to take a look also at the Genius 9000.
-Find out more in our Genius 9000 Review.
+If you want the best of the best with all the cleaning modes and all the bells and whistles as it were, then the 8000 scores pretty highly, but you may want to take a look also at the Genius X, it is the better buy in our opinion.

 Typically we recommend Amazon because it is very competitive on price and often has special offers running more frequently than others.
 It also offers free delivery.
 None-the-less it is always worth checking out other retailers as well.